muvaf/cloud-native-heroku/04-argocd.md

 If all things above happened, congratulate yourself! 🎉

 ![ArgoCD example screen](assets/argocd-deployed.png)

-# Recap

-In this tutorial:
-* Created a custom action that creates an ArgoCD Application and blocks Backstage until the application and chart images are pushed to the registry.
-* Used the custom action in a template to create a new service that is deployed to the cluster.

 Jump to the [next tutorial](05-crossplane.md) that will show you how to create your own infrastructure API and use it in your templates so that software instances